CovenantArchitects/The-Partnership-Covenant/04_PUBLIC_DOCS/Technical/ias-spec.md

 If you can build, break, or fund the hardware that keeps a god from killing us, we need you now.

 Let’s ship the one switch even superintelligence cannot press for itself.

+Copyright © 2025 Covenant Architects

+Licensed under the CERN-OHL-S v2.
+You may redistribute and modify this documentation under the terms of the CERN Open Hardware Licence v2 - Strongly Reciprocal.
+This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, including of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the CERN-OHL-S v2 for more details.